-Under the accounting guidance, we no longer present the provision for doubtful accounts as a separate line item and our revenues are presented net of estimated contract and related allowances.
-We also do not present "allowance for doubtful accounts" on our consolidated balance sheets.
+We recognize revenue in accordance with Accounting Standard Update ("ASU") 2014-09, "Revenue from Contracts with Customers (Topic 606)," including subsequently issued updates.
+Under the accounting guidance, we no longer present the provision for doubtful accounts as a separate line item and our revenues are presented net of estimated contractual allowances and estimated implicit price concessions.
+We also do not present "allowances for doubtful accounts" on our balance sheets.